Plough: Country plough

 The country plough is a slanted plough.
 The most common plough in India, it is recommended for crops like groundnut after the use of a tractor.

 Ridging plough

 A ridging plough is used for crops such as potatoes or scallions grown buried in ridges of soil, using a technique called ridging or hilling.
 A ridging plough has two back-to-back mould boards cutting a deep furrow on each pass with high ridges either side.
 The same plough may be used to split the ridges to harvest the crop.

 Scots hand plough

 This variety of ridge plough is notable for having a blade pointing towards the operator.
 It is used solely by human effort rather than with animal or machine assistance and pulled backwards by the operator, requiring great physical effort.
 It is particularly used for second breaking of ground and for potato planting.
 It is found in Shetland, some western crofts, and more rarely Central Scotland, typically on holdings too small or poor to merit the use of animals.

+Ice plough

+Functionally operating as a saw, but pulled as a plough, this device was created in the 19th century and was mainly used in Scandinavia, as part of the ice export industry, creating blocks of ice to ship to Great Britain.